kids-first/kf-somatic-workflow/README.md

     - `bcftools` and `vcftools`: pgc-images.sbgenomics.com/d3b-bixu/bvcftools:latest
     - `annotsv`: pgc-images.sbgenomics.com/d3b-bixu/annotsv:3.1.1
     - `AmpliconArchitect`: jluebeck/prepareaa:v0.1203.10
+    - `Echtvar`: pgc-images.sbgenomics.com/d3b-bixu/echtvar:0.1.9

 1. For highly complex samples, some tools have shown themselves to require memory allocation adjustments:
-   Manta, GATK LearnReadOrientationModel, GATK GetPileupSummaries, GATK FilterMutectCalls and Vardict.
+   Manta, GATK LearnReadOrientationModel, GATK GetPileupSummaries, GATK FilterMutectCalls and VarDict.
    Optional inputs exist to expand the memory allocation for these jobs: manta_memory, learnorientation_memory, getpileup_memory, filtermutectcalls_memory, and vardict_ram, respectively.
-   For the java tools (Vardict and GATK), these values represent limits on the memory that can be used for the respective jobs.
+   For the java tools (VarDict and GATK), these values represent limits on the memory that can be used for the respective jobs.
 Tasks will go to these values and not exceed it.
 They may succeed or fail, but they will not exceed the limit established.
 The memory allocations for these is hardcapped.
 The memory allocation option for Manta, conversely, is a soft cap.
 The memory requested will be allocated for the job